xcore/sw_foc_motor_control/module_foc_qei/doc/programming.rst

 --------------------------------------------------

 To get started with this application, run through the instructions in the quickstart guide.
+The application is in app_test_qei
+The quickstart guide is in doc_quickstart/quickstart_test_qei.rst

 This application uses module_foc_qei to process simulated QEI input test data.
 The QEI input data is received on a 4-bit port.